vetromstat/vetromstat/README.md

 ## Hello there 👋

 ### About me:
-- Currently getting masters at MAI(Moscow Aviation Institute)
+- Master of computer science
-- Working as Data Scientist at large insurance company
+- Working as Machine learning engineer at large insurance company

 📫 How to reach me: